Missoula, MT –-(Ammoland.com)- The net result is that the Montana GOP may have won a battle and lost a war. Please stick with me while I explain.

 9) At the convention, the Old Guard imposed a process to use ballots that had the nominees of the Nomination Committee that was clearly skewed to favor the nominees of the Committee (* see below for a description of the ballots and ballot rules asserted).

 10) From the floor of the convention, 23 persons were nominated, mostly Paul supporters.

 11) The GOP Bylaws would have allowed the names of all nominees to be printed alphabetically on the ballot, and such a motion was offered, but the Old Guard prevailed in maintaining the separation and enhanced status of the nominees nominated by the Nomination Committee.

 12) ZERO supporters of Congressman Paul were elected through this unbalanced process to be delegates to Tampa.

 So, what actually happened and what does it mean?

-Political gurus explain that while the number of people supporting a candidate is important, the energy of a candidate's supporters is even more important.
+Political gurus explain that while the number of people supporting a candidate is important, the energy of a candidate’s supporters is even more important.
 The Paul supporters were highly energized, exactly the type of people the GOP desperately needs to carry GOP candidates in important upcoming GOP races.
 There was Zero organized effort in support of Romney at the Convention.
 No Romney booth.
 No Romney signs.
 No Romney stickers.
-However, there were two Paul booths, and scores of Paul signs.
-The energy and effort of the Paul supporters was high.
+However, there were two Paul booths and scores of Paul signs.
+The energy and effort of the Paul supporters were high.
 The energy of the Romney supporters was absent.